 Select your auditions

-One of the biggest mistakes I see inexperienced performers make is auditioning for every. single. show. that. comes. along.
-While it can seem wise to get as much experience auditioning as possible, the best place to learn how to audition is in an audition workshop, or working with an audition coach.
+One of the biggest mistakes I see inexperienced performers make is auditioning for Every.
+Single.
+Show.
+That.
+Comes.
+Along.
+While it can seem wise to get as much experience auditioning as possible, the best place to learn how to audition is in an audition workshop (like my Vocal Performance Masterclass), or working privately with a teacher (like me) who specializes in preparing students for auditions.
 When actually auditioning in the “real world,” some selectivity is wise:

 - Audition only for shows that have characters you can see yourself playing.
 Take into consideration not only your “look,” but also your experience, vocal and stylistic range, etc. (The criteria for selecting academic auditions are obviously somewhat different, but here too you want to consider not only the kind of graduate the program produces, but also the demographic of the folks who are auditioning to enter.
 If you’ve never taken an acting class, the Neighborhood Playhouse might not be your best first audition experience.)